Norfolk Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Norfolk Terrier, I would be most concerned about...

 - Possible animal aggression.
-Norfolk Terriers are often more tolerant toward other dogs and cats than many other terriers are, especially dogs and cats who belong to their own family.
-However, many Norfolk Terriers are still dominant or aggressive toward strange dogs and have strong instincts to chase and seize small fleeing creatures.
+Norfolk Terriers are often more tolerant toward other dogs and cats than many other terriers are.
+Especially dogs and cats who belong to their own family.
+However, many Norfolk Terriers are dominant or aggressive toward strange dogs and have strong instincts to chase and seize small fleeing creatures.

 - Providing enough socialization.
-Norfolk and Norfolk Terriers need extensive exposure to people and to unusual sights and sounds.
-Otherwise they may end up shy or suspicious, which are difficult to live with.
+Norfolk Terriers tend to be a bit standoffish with strangers, so they need extensive exposure to people and to unusual sights and sounds.
+Otherwise they may end up shy or suspicious.

 - Mind of their own.
 Norfolk Terriers must be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
 Norfolk Terriers can be stubborn and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 - Barking.
 Terriers are often too quick to sound the alarm at every new sight and sound.
 You have to be equally quick to stop them.
 This means you must establish the right relationship between your Norfolk Terrier and yourself, where you are the leader and he is the follower.
 This is called Respect Training.
 Read more about Norfolk Terrier Training.